Northern Ireland to dominate Biden and Martin’s St Patrick’s Day meeting

 Taoiseach Micheal Martin will also hold one-to-one meetings with Ms Harris, House Speaker Nancy Pelosi, and the bipartisan Friends of Ireland group on Capitol Hill.
 Photograph: Tom Honan/Julien Behal Photography/PA.

+The first meeting between the two leaders will be the centre- piece of the St Patrick’s Day engagements by the Taoiseach in the United States.

+Speaking ahead of the bilateral meeting, a senior US administration official said no personnel decisions had been made, “but certainly this administration will continue to remain very engaged in Northern Ireland.”

-Northern Ireland is expected to top the agenda of today’s virtual St Patrick’s Day meeting between Taoiseach Michael Martin and US President Joe Biden, amid ongoing interest in Washington about the impact of Brexit on Northern Ireland.
+Northern Ireland is expected to top the agenda of today’s virtual meeting between Martin and Biden, amid ongoing interest in Washington about the impact of Brexit on Northern Ireland.

 US Vice-president Kamala Harris will meet virtually with Northern Ireland First Minister Arlene Foster and Deputy First Minister Michelle O’Neill it was confirmed overnight by the White House.
 US President Joe Biden is also expected to attend some of the discussion, which will take place this afternoon, following Taoiseach Micheal Martin’s meeting with the US president.